 Overnight in Siem Reap.

-After breakfast, take the 3-4 hour drive northwards from Siem Reap to Preah Vihear Province.
-On the way stop for a short visit to Trapaeng Prasat Temple, which offers an excellent view of the Preah Vihear Mountain.
+After breakfast travel northwards from Siem Reap to Preah Vihear Province.
+The road is perfectly paved and the drive to Preah Vihear should take about 3-4 hours.
+On the way stop for a short visit to Trapaeng Prasat Temple which offers an excellent view of the Preah Vihear mountain.

-Upon arrival, check in to the hotel and enjoy lunch before travelling to visit Preah Vihear Temple.
+Upon your arrival you will check into your hotel where you will have lunch before travelling onwards to Preah Vihear Temple.

-Reaching the foot of Preah Vihear, it is necessary to transfer into the back of a pickup truck (operated by the local community) for the climb up the spectacularly steep mountain road.
+Upon arrival at the foot of Preah Vihear it is necessary to transfer into the back of a pick-up truck (operated by the local community) for the climb up the spectacularly steep mountain road.

-Finally reaching the temple, the journey is rewarded with fabulous views over Cambodia’s and Thailand’s fertile plains.
+On arrival at Preah Vihear Temple you will be rewarded with fabulous views over Cambodia’s and Thailand’s fertile plains from the impressive ruins which stretch for 500 meters up.
 The sanctuary is perched on the edge of the cliffs with amazing views over the seemingly endless Cambodian jungle to the south.
 The temple is not yet restored but has spectacular carvings and lintels which are almost as splendid as those at Banteay Srei.
+The temple is known to have been dedicated to the god Shiva and thought to have been constructed in the reign of Suryavarman I (1002-50), with further significant additions by Suryavarman II (1113-50).
 The spectacular location paired with a unique temple design are the reason UNESCO enlisted Preah Vihear as a World Heritage Site.

 Overnight in Preah Vihear.

-After a leisurely morning, transport will be provided to the iconic ecotourism lodge at Tmatboey, an isolated village located in the Kulen Promtep Wildlife Sanctuary in the Northern Plains of Cambodia.
+After a leisurely morning you will be picked up by your professional wildlife guide to travel to the iconic ecotourism lodge at Tmatboey, an isolated village located in the Kulen Promtep Wildlife Sanctuary in the Northern Plains of Cambodia.
 It is the site of a unique community ecotourism project established by the Ministry of Environment and the Wildlife Conservation Society’s Cambodia Program.

 Tmatboey is world famous for the work done in the area for the conservation of one of the world’s most endangered mega avifauna species The Giant Ibis – Cambodia’s national bird.
 There are less than 150 left in the world and this is one of the most important habitats.

-After arriving, enjoy a greeting by the community and spend the afternoon and early evening on wildlife and birding treks seeking the critically endangered Giant and White Shouldered Ibis, as well as other remarkable animals.
-For those interested, there are some remarkable night trips to see a range of owls.
+After arriving you will be greeted by the community and will spend the afternoon and early evening on wildlife and birding treks around this critical environment seeking the critically endangered Giant and White Shouldered Ibis, as well as a remarkable variety of woodpeckers, owls, eagles, butterflies and some very rare mammals – including Muntjac.
+For those interested there are some remarkable night trips to see a range of owls.

 Dinner tonight is home cooked by the community in the open ‘restaurant’, before sleeping in simple but comfortable twin, ensuite lodge rooms with mosquito nets, fans, western bathrooms and hot water.